ARM-software/arm-trusted-firmware/docs/interrupt-framework-design.rst

 Interrupt registration
 ----------------------

-This section describes in detail the role of each software component (see 2.1) during the registration of a handler for an interrupt type.
+This section describes in detail the role of each software component (see `Software components`_) during the registration of a handler for an interrupt type.

 EL3 runtime firmware
 ~~~~~~~~~~~~~~~~~~~~